higgi13425/rmrwr-book/io02-getting-started.Rmd

 If you want a shortcut icon for R on your desktop, you can leave this checked.
-But most people start RStudio, with R running within RStudio, rather than directly starting R. You probably won't need an R shortcut, so leave these unchecked in the next dialog box.
+But most people start RStudio, with R running within RStudio, rather than directly starting R. You can choose to create an R shortcut on your desktop in the next dialog box.
+You can delete it later if you don't like it.

 ![install_addltasks](images/installraddltasks.png)